builders-garden/eco-checkout-spa/README.md

 # Eco Checkout SPA

-A single-page application for handling stablecoin payments and transactions across multiple blockchain networks.
+A single-page application for handling stablecoin payments across multiple blockchain networks.

 ## Overview

-The Eco Checkout SPA is a web application that enables merchants to redirect their users to a simple and intuitive interface for receiving cryptocurrency payments from various blockchain networks via intents.
+The Eco Checkout SPA is a web application that allows merchants to redirect their users to a simple and intuitive interface for receiving stablecoin payments via [Eco Routes](https://eco.com/docs/routes/overview).

+The SPA leverages the [Eco Routes SDK](https://github.com/eco-toolkit/sdk/blob/main/README.md) to create and send intents easily.

 ## Installation